-The GAP 1st edition has been circulated to all relevant planning authorities.
-The attention of planning authorities has been drawn to the existence of the Geodiversity Charter for England.
+The GAP 1st edition was circulated to all relevant planning authorities.
 The Geodiversity Group contributed to the consultation on the Lincolnshire Minerals and Waste Plan.
-Members of the Geodiversity Group have responded to planning requests either through the Lincolnshire Wildlife Trust, as concerned individuals or at the direct request of officers within North Lincolnshire Council.
+Members of the Geodiversity Group have responded to planning requests either through the Lincolnshire Wildlife Trust, as concerned individuals or at the direct request of officers within local authorities.